 As a member of the Coalition, ESC Local 20 members can apply for a stipend for education and training programs, including continuing education requirements.
-The stipend includes up to 8 hours a week of paid time off and up to $16,000 per employee (lifetime benefit).
+Stipends are available for classwork or study of up to 16 hours per pay period.
+The lifetime maximum is 1900 hours per employee.

 Who was Ben Hudnall?